 Importing Mongoose to stop a rat problem for the 19th century Hawaiian Sugar Industry seemed like a good idea at the time.
 But they missed a critical detail and their plan failed.
 Using a systematic approach to check and adjust an oceanographic mooring is key to checking the crucial details like instrument depth.

-We’ve added the EAC 4200m mooring mentioned in the example above as another sample mooring to the collection you can check out with ProteusDS Oceanographic.
+Read more on validation cases, including the EAC 4200m mooring, in the oceanographic validation document published here.
+Note the EAC 4200m mooring is also a sample mooring you can check out with ProteusDS Oceanographic.
 Read more and download the free version of ProteusDS Oceanographic here.

 Thanks to CSIRO and IMOS